programmiersportgruppe/sbt-tabular-test-reporter/README.md

 2. The outcome (SUCCESS, FAILURE, IGNORED, ERROR)
 3. The duration of the test case including the setup time distributed equally across all tests in a suite
 4. The duration of the test case without setup time
-5. The test suite name
+5. The name of the test suite
 6. The name of the test case
 7. Optionally the failure message